 Why slow cook?

 One of the greatest things about slow cooking beef is that it guarantees juicy tenderness.
-You can use the tougher cuts of beef – such as chuck steak and topside – which are naturally more robust as they come from well-used muscles on the animal, and still find they’ll be transformed into juicy morsels that will literally fall off your fork.
+You can use tougher cuts of beef, which are naturally more robust as they come from well-used muscles on the animal, and still find they’ll be transformed into juicy morsels that will literally fall off your fork.

-Another perfect beef cut for slow cooking is brisket, which is great for shredding as it literally pulls apart once cooked – like this slow-cooked pulled beef brisket recipe which tastes great in tacos, rich pastas, brisket bowls and more delicious variations.
+Brisket comes from the belly of the cow, so unlike silverside, it can be fatty — but that just adds flavour.
+Brisket is great for shredding as it literally pulls apart once cooked — like this slow cooked pulled beef brisket recipe, which tastes great in tacos, rich pastas, brisket bowls and more.

 Tips for slow cooking success